-- 1 Right-click the file or folder in Windows Explorer or in Network Neighborhood. - 2 Click Properties > NetWare Rights. - 3 Add trustees, remove trustees, or change the rights granted to trustees as needed.
+- 1 In Windows Explorer or Network Neighborhood, right-click the file that you want to check. - 2 Click Properties > NetWare Rights. - 3 Add trustees, remove trustees, or change the rights granted to trustees as needed.

 NOTE: Trustee assignments override inherited rights.